Skip to content

 GitHub Action

 Two lines of YAML: execution-surface review on every dependency bump, findings in the Security tab you already use.
-No account, no telemetry — analysis runs entirely on your runner.
+No account, no telemetry — the Action is a thin wrapper and everything the CLI does, it does on your runner.

 .github/workflows/lockwarden.yml